Available Degrees

 • Performance management

-The MaST Master's degree is open to national and international students with a Bachelor's degree in management or equivalent.
+The MaST Master’s program is open to domestic and international students who hold a bachelor’s degree in management or an equivalent field.
 Candidates must have an excellent academic record and strong practical and theoretical skills in their discipline.
-They must be able to keep an eye on the major contemporary managerial issues and mobilize the concepts and tools necessary for management; they must master the principles of operation of an organization and be able to participate in the reflection and development of a strategy; They are able to debate and argue rigorously, to work in a team and with responsibility in the service of a project, to identify, select, analyze and synthesize knowledge with a critical mind; they have shown, through their experiences, an interest in the problems of sustainable development, particularly around environmental, food and health issues.
+They must be able to stay abreast of major contemporary management issues and apply the concepts and tools necessary for management; they must understand the principles of how an organization operates and be able to contribute to the development of strategy; They are able to debate and argue rigorously, to work in a team and with a sense of responsibility in the service of a project, and to identify, select, analyze, and synthesize knowledge with a critical mind; they have demonstrated, through their experiences, an interest in the challenges of sustainable development, particularly regarding environmental, food, and health issues.

-With the MaST pedagogical team, each student builds a personalized training plan oriented towards research, combining specialty courses, introductory courses in other related disciplines, methodology courses, personal and interdisciplinary team projects, and internships in research laboratories.
+With the MaST teaching team, each student develops a personalized training plan focused on research, combining specialized courses, introductory courses in other related disciplines, methodology courses, individual and interdisciplinary team projects, and internships in research laboratories.

 Contact: